 An overseas visitor is someone not “ordinarily resident” in the UK, i.e. someone who is a short-term visitor and whose remaining period of stay does not exceed 6 months.

 Emergency treatment by a GP can be provided to anyone visiting this country but the rules are rather complex – although they are a lot more lenient than many other countries.
-If in any doubt expect to be charged.

 As a general rule to get FREE NHS treatment you need to fulfill one of the following criteria: